 If you are a family with kids, then it might seem like an impossible task to create a home office, but it’s something that will save your day.
 Having a dedicated space to work will create boundaries between your work and your family.

-It’s not a rule set in stone when you work from home, but having boundaries is something you can always aim.
+It’s not a rule set in stone when you work from home, but having boundaries is something you can always aim toward.

-The freedom to work from home is something everyone wishes, but to balance work and family effectively is a skill in itself.
-Taking the help of technological advancements and seamlessly managing your work and life is the mantra to become a work-from-home hero.
+The freedom to work from home is something almost everyone wishes for, but to balance work and family effectively is a skill in itself.
+Taking the help of technological advancements and seamlessly managing your work and life is the key to becoming a work-from-home hero.

-I have been doing this for long time, and I am sure you can too!
+I have been doing this for a long time, and I am sure you can too!